poetapp/documentation/use-poet/getting-started.md

 # Getting Started with Po.et

-Po.et has created [Frost](https://frost.poetnetwork.net), an open API layer for publishers, so you can get started quickly registering your works on the Po.et Network.
+Po.et has created an [open API layer](poet-api.md) for publishers, so you can get started quickly recording your works on the Po.et Network.

-Frost is Po.et's official key-custody agent.
+The **[Po.et API web app](https://explorer.poetnetwork.net)** is Po.et's official key-custody agent.
 It makes it easier for you to work with Po.et by hiding the complex details of public key management.

 ## Ready to Try It Out?